CloudGeometry/cg-devx-docs/docs/getting_started.md

 2. Clearly describe the changes you intend to make in the pull request.

-3. CGDevX will automatically generate plans, apply the changes, and provide state locks.
+3. CG DevX will automatically generate plans, apply the changes, and provide state locks.
 The progress of the apply process will be reflected in comments on the pull request.

 4. Benefit from a streamlined and auditable change management process.
 The pull request and associated comments will serve as a transparent changelog of all infrastructure and configuration modifications.